-For Original Articles, Reviews, and How-To-Do-It Articles, there is a 3,500 word limit for body text (Introduction to Conclusions) and 40 references.
-Case Reports and Case Series are limited to 1,200 words for body text including references and 8 references.
+For Original Articles, Reviews, and How-To-Do-It Articles, there is a 3,500 word limit for body text (Introduction to Conclusions) and 40 reference limit.
+Brief Communications and Case Series are limited to 1,200 words for body text (including references) and 8 references.
 Editorials and Letters to the Editor are limited to 500 words and 10 references, unless otherwise agreed upon with the Editorial Office.
 Please do not include line numbers in your manuscript, as these will be added by the submission system automatically.

-For Case Reports and Case Series, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (unstructured summary; limit = 150 words), Introduction, Case Report or Case Series, Discussion, References, Figure Legend, Video Legend.
-It is required to submit at least 1 surgical video with each Case Report or Case Series submission.
-These reports should not include tables, unless the authors can provide justification for inclusion of the table within the cover letter.
+For Brief Communications and Case Series, the structure of the main anonymous manuscript file should be in the following order: Title, Introduction, Case Report or Case Series, Discussion, References, Figure Legend, Video Legend.
+It is required to submit at least 1 surgical video with each Brief Communication or Case Series submission.
+Brief Communications should not include tables and are limited to no more than 2 Figures in the main text (additional Figures can be included as Supplemental Material).
 Figures and videos should be uploaded as separate files that meet Artwork Guidelines found in Section 4.2.

 Up to three authors may be listed.
 If more, then list the first three authors and represent the rest by et al.